MillerApps/MARoundButton/README.md

 ## TODO
 * Finish documentation
-* Add An demo project
+* Add a demo project
 * Add code demo for Swift and Objective-C

 ## Author